Interview Cooperation: THERMOS Corporation

 --HS: Have you noticed any areas for improvement in our services or support?

-――HS: Translation memory is a database of previously translated content, which applies existing translations based on the match rate of the original text.
+――HS: Translation memory is a database of previously translated content, which applies existing translations based on the match rate with the original text.
 When the original text that perfectly matches the memory reappears, the corresponding translation is automatically inserted as is.

 Mr. Ida: When communicating with overseas factories, English may be required.

-Future Outlook
+Future Prospects

 Mr. Hiramatsu: Yes.
 We are focusing on a product line centered around "stainless steel vacuum flasks" and cooking utensils.
-Currently, we are mainly concentrating on the category of "vacuum insulated portable mugs" (portable water bottles), but once this cycle is complete, we would like to consider expanding into the next category.
+Currently, we are mainly concentrating on the category of "vacuum insulated travel mugs" (portable water bottles), but once this cycle is complete, we would like to consider expanding into the next category.

 --HS: We would appreciate any feedback or comments you may have regarding our proposals or issues other than translation.